drlanah/hw-3/README.md

 If invalid character length is entered, user is alerted the required length.
 If password criteria is not validated, user is alerted of required criteria.

+Clipboard icon added to allow user to copy generated password to clipboard.